-This course is designed to provide new customers with the first steps towards optimizing their Nexus Repository Manager configuration.
-Specifically, it provides critical, high-level theory, best practice, and practical application related to understanding specific concepts and terminology related to Nexus Repository Manager.
+This course is designed to provide new customers with the first steps toward optimizing their Sonatype Repository Manager configuration.
+Specifically, it provides critical, high-level theory, best practice, and practical application related to understanding specific concepts and terminology related to Sonatype Repository Manager.

 Before beginning this module, you should be familiar with the following concepts:

 - The Software Development Lifecycle (SDLC).
 The SDLC is composed of a number of defined and distinct work phases used by systems engineers and developers to plan, design, build, test, and deliver software.
 For more information, please see SDLC – Overview from Tutorials Point.